espocrm/documentation/docs/development/metadata/fields.md

 *string*

-By default when displaying a field the system try to read the view `"views/fields/{field-type}"` (path is `client/src/views/fields/{field-name}.js`).
+By default, when displaying a field, the system tries to read the view `"views/fields/{field-type}"` (path is `client/src/views/fields/{field-name}.js`).
 You can define a custom view with this parameter.

 ## params